diversen/dolphin.css/README.md

 Main difference:

-* All styles in a single file (is this a feature?)
+* All styles in a single file (is this a feature?) and two theme files (light and dark)
 * No build system (is this a feature?)
 * Removed some of the styles
 * If you need to develop on a clone of the water repository, then your `node_modules` will take 968 MB of space.
 * I am a simple man.
-I like simple thing.
+I like simple things.
 This just takes up 44 KB

 ## Usage: